 Lionel is almost synonymous with O scale trains, although they do sell inexpensive G scale trains and recently started producing HO scale trains again.
 Lionel at least pays lip service to HO scale, but generally, for most of its existence, anything other than O scale has been an afterthought.

 Bachmann’s product line is more extensive.
 Bachmann sells diminuitive N scale trains, HO scale, G scale, O scale, and On30 (narrow-gauge O scale).
 Bachmann started selling HO and N scale before the others, so that’s what people think of.
+You may be interested in the pros and cons of HO scale vs O scale.

 Lionel always positioned itself as a premium brand.
 A boxed train set from Lionel, including an O scale train, track, and transformer, typically starts at around $250 and goes up from there.
 If you want to spend $1,500 for a large, superdetailed locomotive, Lionel will happily sell you one of those too.